Jonah Heim Player Props: Rangers vs. Mariners

-On Friday, Jonah Heim (.293 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:05 PM ET.
+Jonah Heim, with an on-base percentage of .282 in his past 10 games, will be in action for the Texas Rangers versus the Seattle Mariners, on June 3 at 4:05 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Tigers.
+In his previous appearance, he reached base in his only plate appearance against the Mariners.

 Jonah Heim Game Info & Props vs. the Mariners